Godfrey Pereira

-Godfrey Pereira is a former Indian footballer who was last the head coach for Air India FC in the I-League.
+Godfred Godfrey Pereira is a former Indian footballer and current head coach of Air India FC.

 Coaching career

 Air India

 On 3 July 2012, it was announced that Pereira had become coach of Air India FC after Santosh Kashyap joined Mohun Bagan.
 Earlier in his playing career, Pereira played for the India national football team.
 He coached his first match for Air India on 26 August 2012 during the 2012 Durand Cup against Delhi United FC, in which Air India won 3–0.
 Then on 1 September 2012 Pereira led Air India to their first ever championship in their history after they won 3–2 on penalties against Dodsal F.C. in the final of the Durand Cup.

 On 27 December 2012, with Air India in 10th place in the I-League, Pereira officially resigned from his post as the head coach of the club, citing salary issues as the reason for his resigning.